AI and Jobs in Austria: Which Professions Are Changing Fastest

-The Austrian AI Impact Map shows which of the 75 occupational groups in Austria are most affected by generative AI.
-Open-source, interactive, data-driven.
+The Austrian AI Impact Map shows which of Austria's 75 occupational groups are most exposed to generative AI.
+Open-source, interactive and data-driven.

 Overview

-• The Austrian AI Impact Map visualises the AI impact on 75 occupational groups in the Austrian job market – interactive, reproducible, and sourced entirely from official data.
+• The Austrian AI Impact Map visualises how generative AI affects 75 occupational groups across the Austrian labour market – interactive, reproducible and sourced entirely from official data.

-• Based on Andrej Karpathy's US Job Market Visualizer, completely rebuilt for Austrian data (Eurostat, Statistics Austria OGD, WIFO/AMS).
+• Based on Andrej Karpathy's US Job Market Visualizer, but rebuilt from the ground up for Austrian data (Eurostat, Statistics Austria OGD, WIFO/AMS).

-• 25% of employees work in occupational groups with high or very high AI impact (score 6–10) – but AI impact means transformation, not necessarily job loss.
+• 25% of employees work in occupational groups with high or very high AI impact (score 6–10) – but AI impact means transformation, not necessarily job losses.

 • Open-source project on GitHub with 99 hypothesis-driven verification tests, including 13 row-by-row comparisons against original source data.

 4.5 million jobs.
 75 occupational groups.
-One question: How much is generative AI changing the Austrian job market?
-The debate surrounding this is passionate – but rarely data-driven.
-Job Radar Austria makes this question interactive and explorable: using official employment data, reproducible methodology, and open-source code.
+One question: how much is generative AI really changing the Austrian labour market?
+The debate is heated, yet rarely grounded in data.
+Job Radar Austria turns that question into something you can explore for yourself, drawing on official employment data, a reproducible methodology and open-source code.

 Try it now